-4.36 If you are engaged in individual pastoral ministry, consider keeping a factual record of your daily pastoral activity.
+- 4.36 If you are engaged in individual pastoral ministry, consider keeping a factual record of your daily pastoral activity.
 Record details such as the date, time, place, participants, subject, and any proposed action arising from each activity.
-Record personal remarks accurately.
+Record personal remarks accurately. - 4.37 You need to know the relevant principles of the applicable privacy legislation in relation to the collection, use, disclosure and management of personal information.
+These have implications for:

-- 4.37 You need to know the relevant principles of the applicable privacy legislation in relation to the collection, use, disclosure and management of personal information.
-These have implications for: - the publication of personal information in church directories, newsletters, rosters and websites; - the recording and publication of voices and images of individuals; and - the use and security of all personal information, and especially sensitive information, held by clergy and church workers or in church offices.
+- the publication of personal information in church directories, newsletters, rosters and websites; - the recording and publication of voices and images of individuals; and - the use and security of all personal information, and especially sensitive information, held by clergy and church workers or in church offices.

-5 CHILDREN
+5 CHILDREN AND YOUNG PEOPLE

-- 5.1 Children are entitled to be safe and protected.
-They have the right to be respected, listened to and their particular needs addressed in all church activities, whether mixed aged or child specific. - 5.2 Ministry where children are involved requires absolute trustworthiness. - 5.3 Clergy and church workers with overall authority in a church body (e.g. incumbents and school principals) have a responsibility that cannot be delegated for the implementation and maintenance of proper systems for the safety and welfare of children participating in its pastoral ministry. - 5.4 When they are exercising a pastoral ministry involving children in a church body, clergy and church workers (e.g. Sunday school teachers, youth group leaders) have responsibility for the safety and welfare of children in their care. - 5.5 Clergy and church workers have authority over children because of their position and power because of their greater age, maturity, physical size and life experience.
+- 5.1 Children and young people are entitled to be safe and protected.
+They have the right to be respected, listened to and their particular needs addressed in all church activities, whether mixed aged or child specific. - 5.2 Ministry where children and young people are involved requires absolute trustworthiness. - 5.3 Clergy and church workers with overall authority in a church body (e.g. incumbents and school principals) have a responsibility that cannot be delegated for the implementation and maintenance of proper systems for the safety and welfare of children and young people participating in its pastoral ministry. - 5.4 When they are exercising a pastoral ministry involving children and young people in a church body, clergy and church workers (e.g. Sunday school teachers, youth group leaders) have responsibility for the safety and welfare of children and young people in their care. - 5.5 Clergy and church workers have authority over children and young people because of their position and power because of their greater age, maturity, physical size and life experience.
 Abuse arises from the misuse of authority or power.
-Any form of child abuse is always wrong. - 5.6 Due to the inherent imbalance of power, children are incapable of giving valid consent to abuse. - 5.7 Appropriate physical contact is important for children's healthy development.
+Any form of child abuse is always wrong. - 5.6 Due to the inherent imbalance of power, children and young people are incapable of giving valid consent to abuse. - 5.7 Appropriate physical contact is important for children and young people's healthy development.